olahallvall/FlowDance/README.md

 * Each local transaction is performed by a saga participant (a microservice).
 * If a local transaction fails, a series of compensating transactions are executed to reverse the changes made by preceding transactions.

-The Saga Pattern can basically be devided into two types; choreography and orchestration.
+The Saga Pattern can basically be devided into two types; **choreography** and **orchestration**.

 1. Choreography.
    In choreography, participants (microservices) exchange calls without relying on a centralized point of control.
    There is no central orchestrator; instead, the interactions emerge from the calls exchanged between the participants which results in call chain.

 ![Saga - Choreography](Docs/Saga-Synchronous-choreography.png)

 2. Orchestration.
    In orchestration, an orchestrator (object) takes charge of coordinating the saga.
 The orchestrator explicitly instructs participants on which local transactions to execute.
    Participants follow the prescribed workflow dictated by the orchestrator.

 ![Saga - Orchestrator](Docs/Saga-Orchestrator.png)

 Which one to choose?
 As always; it depends!
 When starting a greenfield project, you have the opportunity to design your system architecture from scratch.
-But if you work with a monolith you don't often have that possibility.
+But if you work with a distibuted monolith you don't often have that possibility.
 Our new code have to co-exist with the old code and the design (intentionally or unintentionally) build in.
+Maybe the use case is to simple to throw an Orchestrator on it too!
+Way adding a third part (the Orchestrator) when the use case is as simple as Service A calls Service B?

-**FlowDance try to take the best out of them both**
+**FlowDance tries to extract the best from both**

 1. The CompensationSpan let us keep the call chain (synchronous choreography) we use in the system today.
 We don´t have to break out a new central orchestrator in our code.

 2. In the back-end of FlowDance we host a AzureFunctions and its support for running orchestrations.
    FlowDance have a saga called CompensatingSaga that will dictated participants when to make a compensating transaction.
-   The CompensatingSaga is generic so as a user of FlowDance you don´t have to deploy a new orchestration.
+   The CompensatingSaga is generic so as a user of FlowDance you don´t have to deploy or create a new orchestration.
 The same CompensatingSaga is always reused.

 In the picure below shows how Choreography and Orchestrator works together.
 On the left side, CompensationSpans generates SpanEvents.
 On the right side, the CompensatingSaga consumes the SpanEvents and dictated participants when to make a compensating transaction.

 ![FlowDance system map](Docs/FlowDance-system-map.png)

 **A CompensationSpan in detail**

-A CompensationSpan ...
+A CompensationSpan tries to mimic the System.Transactions.TransactionScope class as much as possiple from a developer's perspective.
+FlowDance goal is help the developer replace System.Transactions.TransactionScope with FlowDance.Client.CompensationSpan as smooth as possible.

 FlowDance consist of two main parts; FlowDance.Client and FlowDance.AzureFunctions tied together with RabbitMQ.